Golloria Went Viral For Calling Out Youthforia’s ‘Jet Black’ Foundation. Now, She Demands Better.

 GG: I feel people underestimate the Black people coin, especially in beauty.
 We spend so much on beauty every year.
 Our voice matters.
 Our money matters.
 It just doesn't make sense why these brands are not expanding their shade ranges and catering to Black people, especially when we spend the most coin!

-UB: You mentioned before how colorism is intrinsic in the beauty space.
+UB: You mentioned before how colourism is intrinsic in the beauty space.
 What is it like to work in this industry?
 Have you seen any progress?

 GG: I wouldn't say there has been a lot [of progress] because I’ve still experienced going on like brand trips or working with brands and being the only dark-skinned girl in the room, I still experience being the only Black girl in the room.
 So I can't wholeheartedly say that I've seen any change on that end of the spectrum, because I've been in rooms with all the beauty girls, and I've still felt very alone.
 It just goes to show that a lot of these brands aren't true to the core of their ethos when it comes to inclusivity.
 Because that also means paying Black creators, inviting them to the brand trips, it means having Black people on your team, it means doing the outreach, so that you are just supporting the Black community and including us.
 I don't really see that a lot in the beauty industry.